Hyper-V performance monitoring

 Monitor the health of virtual network adapters and virtual switch by knowing their bytes traversal and packets traversal per second.
 This helps to identify and assess the resource load on each network connection to prevent rapid increase in the number of VMs on a single host server, that could lead to a system crash.

-Get metrics on storage and virtual storage.
+Monitor storage and virtual storage

 Storage issues can have a direct impact on the performance of the end-user application.
 Thus, it is critical to analyze the disk usage of the entire Hyper-V environment as well as for each VM.
 Gain inputs on read/write/flush operations and the number of errors occured on the virtual device.

-Manage your VMs right.
+Manage your VMs right

 Set the startup, minimum/maximum physical memory that a VM is allowed to use and the total number of processors allocated to that VM.
 Decide how each individual VM has to act in the Hyper-V environment by using the start/stop/restart options.
 Automate the start, stop and restart of a Hyper-V VM(s) when there is a threshold violation, using our IT Automation tool.